Are you already pregnant? Try our Due Date Calculator.

-Ovulation only occurs one day each month.
-The egg that is released can only survive for 12 to 24 hours, so the ovulation window is very small.
-A sperm needs to be siting in the fallopian tube waiting for the egg to release.
-That’s why the days leading up to ovulation are so important for conception.
-Intercourse that happens 3 to 5 days before ovulation can provide sperm waiting for the egg to be released.
+Ovulation only occurs one day each month, and the egg that is released can only survive for 12 to 24 hours.
+A sperm needs to be sitting in the fallopian tube waiting for the egg to release.
+That’s why the days leading up to ovulation (as far as 3-5 days out) are so important for conception.

-Can You Get Pregnant When You’re Not in Your Fertile Window?
+Can You Get Pregnant Outside Your Fertile Window?